nbulaj/proxy_fetcher/README.md

 * `type` (URI schema, HTTP or HTTPS)
 * `anonimity` (Low or High +KA for example)

-Also you can call next instance method for every Proxy object:
+Also you can call next instance methods for every Proxy object:

 * `connectable?` (whether proxy server is available)
 * `http?` (whether proxy server has a HTTP protocol)